nunchuk-io/nunchuk-journal/cryptography.md

 ## History <a name="history"></a>
 The desire to keep (and share) secrets has existed probably as long as humans have lived.
 The earliest known usage of encryption goes back to [1900
 BC](https://en.wikipedia.org/wiki/Encryption#History) in Egypt.
-Another famous encryption technique dated back to the Roman Empire, called the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher), used by Julius Caesar in his communication.
+One famous encryption technique dated back to the Roman Empire, called the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher), used by Julius Caesar in his communication.

 Classical ciphers, while vary a lot, fall mostly into 2 categories: